2008 Orange Bowl: Kansas

 Kansas began its 2007 football season unregarded and without much consideration from the national media.
 In the opening Associated Press football poll of the 2007 season, Kansas did not receive a single vote.
 From their opening game of the year, however, the Jayhawks began to impress voters with their offensive efficiency.
-Against Mid-American Conference Champion Central Michigan University, Kansas scored 52 points while allowing only a single touchdown.
+Against Mid-American Conference Champion Central Michigan, Kansas scored 52 points while allowing only a single touchdown.

 Over the next three games, Kansas outscored its opponents 162–16.
 As Kansas's Big 12 schedule began, the Jayhawks continued to win.
-On October 6, Kansas traveled to Manhattan, Kansas, home of then-ranked No. 24 Kansas State University for the opening game of its Big 12 schedule.
+On October 6, Kansas traveled to Manhattan, Kansas, home of then-ranked No. 24 Kansas State for the opening game of its Big 12 schedule.
 In front of 50,924 spectators, Kansas quarterback Todd Reesing struggled for the first time in the season.
 Late in the fourth quarter, Reesing threw a ball that bounced off the facemask of wide receiver Dexton Fields before being intercepted.
 The interception set up a Kansas State touchdown that put Kansas into a 24–21 deficit with seven and a half minutes remaining.
 Reesing and the Jayhawks struck back quickly, however, and scored a 30-yard touchdown to take the lead for good.

 With the win, Kansas broke into the rankings of the top 25 college football teams in the country for the first time since 1996, entering the AP Poll at No. 20.
 Over the next six weeks, Kansas defeated Nebraska, Oklahoma State, and Texas A&M, and Kansas climbed the national rankings.
 By the 13th week of the season, the stage had been set for an epic game against Kansas's traditional rival, Missouri.

 Due to prior agreement, the 2007 edition of the Border War was held in Kansas City, Missouri, at Arrowhead Stadium, home of the National Football League's Kansas City Chiefs.
 In front of over 80,000 fans, No. 4 Missouri defeated No. 2 Kansas 36–28, giving the Jayhawks their first loss of the season.
 Missouri, with the win, earned a trip to the Big 12 Championship Game.
 In that game, Oklahoma defeated Missouri 38–17 to earn an automatic bid to the 2008 Fiesta Bowl.
 Because the loss was Missouri's second of the year, Kansas (which had only one loss) was selected as an at-large pick by the BCS and earned a trip to the Orange Bowl.